f5devcentral/f5-agility-labs-xc/docs/class2/intro.rst

 **Narrative:**

-You are a **Network Security Engineer** at **ACME Corp** tasked with rapidly improving the security of the company's public-facing applications and APIs.
-ACME’s Application Team manages a mix of traditional web apps, modern microservices, and third-party SaaS integrations.
-Recently, a routine **web application vulnerability scan** revealed several serious issues in one of ACME’s customer-facing web applications – including multiple OWASP Top 10 findings.
-At the same time, ACME’s Risk and Compliance organization has mandated that a **Web Application Firewall (WAF)** be deployed across **all public-facing applications and APIs** within 30 days to address the rising threat landscape.
-This combination of a looming deadline and newly discovered vulnerabilities has put you in the hot seat to strengthen ACME’s security posture quickly and comprehensively.

-Initially, you consider the traditional approach of deploying WAF appliances or cloud-native WAF services separately in each environment (on-premises data center, AWS, Azure, GCP).
-However, managing multiple WAF technologies in parallel would be time-consuming and complex, especially under a tight deadline.
-Fortunately, you recall seeing a post on LinkedIn about an F5 SaaS-based solution aimed at simplifying multi‑cloud application security.
-Given F5’s decades-long reputation as an application security leader, you decide to evaluate the **F5 Distributed Cloud Web Application and API Protection (WAAP)** platform – which brings unified **WAF, bot protection, and API security** as a service.
-This brings you to the lab environment you’re in today, ready to get first-hand experience with how F5’s Distributed Cloud services make WAAP **simple, quick to deploy, and effective.**

-In this lab, you will not only deploy **WAF** and other security controls to protect a vulnerable web application, but also leverage F5’s **Web App Scanning** service to continuously assess the application’s security.
-By introducing a deliberately vulnerable application (the ACME Corp web app) and scanning it, you’ll identify its weaknesses upfront.
-You will then implement **layered security controls** using F5 Distributed Cloud – including a tailored WAF policy, **bot defense** against automated attacks, and **malicious user detection** to isolate bad actors.
-Once these protections are in place (Labs 1–3), you will run a follow-up **web application scan** (Lab 4) to see how the security posture has improved, with far fewer vulnerabilities now exposed.
-Finally, you’ll explore the platform’s **AI-assisted analytics** (Lab 5) to quickly summarize security events and verify that the implemented protections are actively defending the application.
-This end-to-end approach demonstrates how ACME Corp can **address known vulnerabilities and threats, verify the effectiveness of defenses through continuous scanning, and maintain ongoing visibility** into their application security – all through a unified F5 Distributed Cloud solution.
+You are a **Network Security Engineer at ACME Corp**, responsible for securing the company’s public-facing web applications and APIs.
+A recent **web application vulnerability** scan uncovered multiple **OWASP Top 10** issues in a customer-facing application, raising concerns from both the application team and the risk and compliance organization.
+In response, ACME has mandated that all internet-facing applications and APIs be protected by a Web Application Firewall (WAF) within a short timeframe.

+Rather than deploying and managing separate security solutions across on-premises and multiple cloud environments, you decide to evaluate **F5 Distributed Cloud Web Application and API Protection (WAAP)**.
+As a SaaS-based platform, F5 Distributed Cloud provides **WAF, Bot Defense, and Malicious User Mitigation**, through a unified control plane, enabling rapid deployment and consistent protection across environments.

+In this lab, you will work with a deliberately vulnerable web application that was **identified through web application scanning**.
+You will first apply layered security controls using F5 Distributed Cloud, including **WAF Policies, Bot Mitigation, and Malicious User Detection** (Labs 1–3).
+You will then configure Web App Scanning (Lab 4) to reassess the application after protections are in place, demonstrating how F5 security controls significantly reduce the application’s exposed vulnerabilities.
+Finally, you will use **AI-assisted analytics** (Lab 5) to validate security events and gain operational insight into how the application is being protected.

+This end-to-end workflow highlights how organizations can **discover vulnerabilities, deploy protection quickly, and continuously validate security posture** using F5 Distributed Cloud.

 |intro000a|